How To Decide The Entry and Exit Criteria For Regression Testing

 Need for Regression Testing

-Significance/Advantages of Regression Testing
+Advantages of Regression Testing

-A feature enhancement that breaks existing features of the product or a bug fix that introduces new bugs as side-effects does no good to the product.
+- A feature enhancement that breaks existing features of the product or a bug fix that introduces new bugs as side-effects do no good to the product.

-Test Plan/Test Cases Selection for Regression Testing
+Selecting Test Plan/Test Cases for Regression Testing

-A regression test plan could be a set of functional tests and/or a set of unit tests, whose success would indicate everything is good to go and a failure would indicate a new problem.
+A regression test plan could be a set of functional tests and/or a set of unit tests, whose success would indicate everything is good to go, and a failure would indicate a new problem.

-What all to cover as a part of these functional and/or unit tests is a tricky problem and solution varies from situation to situation.
+What all to cover as a part of these functional and/or unit tests is a tricky problem, and solution varies from situation to situation.

 Seeking inputs from product experts who know the internal details of the product helps a lot in creating the Test Plan for Regression Testing.